Skip to contents

 Plotting aliased variables

 You can fit vectors or class centroids for aliased variables using envfit function.
 The envfit function uses weighted fitting, and the fitted vectors are identical to the vectors in correspondence analysis.
+In constrained analysis you must fit the centroids or vectors to the constrained scores (LC scores), and use argument display = "lc" in envfit.

 Restricted permutations in vegan